DannyNguyenCode/shoppingcart_api/README.md

 3. Change primary key from int8 to uuid (unknown timeframe)
 4. ~~return company and category when querying product from database~~ (also now when querying company or category, also query products)
 5. Introduce swagger
+6. Refactor code to run both Flask route and swagger UI